The 2014 Annual Spring Shoreline Cleanup is scheduled for Mar. 15 - Apr. 20, 2014.

 Ameren Missouri sponsors the Lake’s Annual Shoreline Beautification Cleanup, which takes place each spring.
 Adopt-the-Shoreline members now provide the core group of volunteers for this cleanup.
 Members are also encouraged to conduct a second cleanup, usually in the fall.

 In 2013, Adopt-the-Shoreline member groups cleaned over 500 miles of shoreline.
 The 465 volunteers also removed 579 cubic yards of trash and debris – weighing 25 tons.
+For more information, view the latest addition of the Adopt-the-Shoreline newsletter

 For more information about the Adopt-the-Shoreline program, call 573.365.9252.